chena/mood-bot/README.md

 # Mood Bot

-A chatbot for Zulip that does sentiment analysis on user's input.
+A chatbot for Zulip that does sentiment analysis on user's input and attempts to have a conversation with the user.

 [WORK IN PROGRESS]